opf/openproject/docs/release-notes/7-2-0/README.md

 OpenProject 7.2 includes several usability improvements.

 For example, we removed the *Show all* button.
-<span class="explanatory-dictionary-highlight" data-definition="explanatory-dictionary-definition-45">Project</span>
-members can see the number of relations a work package has, by looking at the label shown next to the *Relations* tab.
+Project members can see the number of relations a work package has, by looking at the label shown next to the *Relations* tab.